 Is Zero Gapping A Complicated Process?

-Zero gapping isn’t as complicated as people make it out to be, but you do have to pay attention to the pressure that’s being applied when using your new zero gapped clippers.
-Using too much or too little pressure can result in an unfinished line or even cause some tugging which is never fun!
+Zero gapping isn’t as complicated as people make it.
+But you must pay attention to the pressure applied when using your new zero-gapped clippers.
+Using too much or too little pressure can result in an unfinished line.
+Or even cause some tugging which is never fun!

-However, it’s best to let a professional perform the zero gapping on your clippers in order to give your clients the best haircut and experience.
+However, it’s best to let a professional perform zero gapping on your clippers.
+To give your clients the best haircut and experience.

 Who Performs Zero Gapping?

 Besides Barber Depot, zero gapping is done by professional barbers and stylists only.
-This process requires practice and experience, as well as watching videos to ensure you are zero gapping properly and safely.
-If the clipper is not zero gapped correctly it could be very dangerous for your clients as well as yourself .
+This process requires practice and experience, as well as watching videos to ensure you are zero-gapping properly and safely.
+If the clipper is not zero-gapped correctly, it could be dangerous for your clients and yourself.
 By performing this process, hair can be cut closer with smoother, cleaner lines which results in a better haircut.

 How Often Should I Zero Gap My Clippers?

-Clippers should be zero gapped every time they are used on a regular basis, depending on how often they are sharpened or serviced will determine how often one needs to make this adjustment.
-Some barbers don’t even own a fixed blade that isn’t zero gapped.
+Clippers should be zero-gapped every time they are used regularly.
+Depending on how often they are sharpened or serviced will determine how often one needs to make this adjustment.
+Some barbers don’t even own a fixed blade that isn’t zero-gapped.

 What Are Some Precautions I Should Take?

-Using clippers with a true zero gap is extremely dangerous, if the moving blade and the fixed blade are touching together even slightly it will cause abrasions or cuts to the client or barber.
-Never position your hand or wrist in line of moving blades while closing them together.
-Be aware of where fingers are when you close blades.
+Using clippers with a true zero gap is extremely dangerous.
+If the moving blade and the fixed blade are touching together even slightly.
+It will cause abrasions or cuts to the client or barber.
+Never position your hand or wrist in line with moving blades while closing them together.
+Be aware of where your fingers are when you close the blades.
 Do not exert pressure on the moving side of the clipper head/blades while making adjustments.

 Let The Professionals At Barber Depot Zero Gap Your Clippers

-For more information on our zero gapping service, visit our Clipper Zero Gapping & Oiling service page!
+For more information on our zero gapping services, visit our Clipper Zero Gapping & Oiling service page!